benxgao/coworkout-terraform/README.md

-# Boilerplate of Node.js application
+# Boilerplate of Terraform config